How to Create Passive Income from Real Estate

 REITs are a classic form of real estate passive income because they issue dividends to investors.
 You can accept the dividends as cash flow or reinvest them in your REITs to help your overall investment grow faster.

-The key benefits to REITs:
+The key benefits of REITs:

 • REITs provide purely passive real estate income.